GreenDelta/olca-ipc.py/docs/index.rst

 The openLCA IPC protocol is based on the openLCA data exchange format which is specified in the `olca-schema <https://github.com/GreenDelta/olca-schema>`_ repository.
-The ``olca-ipc.py`` package provides a class based implementation of the openLCA data exchange format and an API for communicating with an openLCA IPC server via instances of these classes.
+The ``olca-ipc`` package provides a class based implementation of the openLCA data exchange format and an API for communicating with an openLCA IPC server via instances of these classes.

-The current stable version of ``olca-ipc.py`` is available via the `Python Package Index <https://pypi.org/project/olca-ipc/>`_.
+The current stable version of ``olca-ipc`` is available via the `Python Package Index <https://pypi.org/project/olca-ipc/>`_.
 Thus, in order to use it, you can just install (and uninstall) it with pip: